WHAT IS THE RIGHT SUTURE?

 - A swage where the needle joins the thread.

-A cutting needle with a sharp point is favoured, typically with a triangular cross-section, with the cutting edge on the inner or outer curve, while the opposite side remains flat.
 In oral surgery, the preferred choice is a reverse cutting (R/C) needle, which has the cutting edge on the outer curve.
 This design reduces the risk of the needle cutting through and damaging the tissue.
-A non-cutting needle is rarely used with abdominal surgery one of the few disciplines where it is preferred,
+A non-cutting needle is rarely used with abdominal surgery, one of the few disciplines where it is preferred.

 Oral suture threads can be monofilament (single) or multifilament (sometimes known as braided).
 It is important to appreciate the key features and weaknesses of each type.

 Monofilament sutures ‘pull-through’ tissues well and are less absorbent (wick) than multi-filament.
-However, they are less pliable, can have a more slippery surface, and possess a memory that makes them want to curl into the position they had inside their package.
+They are less pliable and may possess a memory that makes them want to keep the position inside their package.

-Monofilament threads require more throws to tie them – sometimes 4 or 5 versus 3 throws for a multi-filament type.
-Patients often comment that a mono suture has a sharper edge which can cause discomfort.
+Monofilament threads require 4 or 5 throws to create the knot versus 3 throws for multi-filament type.
+Some monofilament materials can have a sharper edge which patients can feel.

 Multifilament or braided suture types have strands twisted together to make them stronger than monofilaments of the same material.
-They are supple and pliable, making them easier to manage and more comfortable for patients.
+They are supple and pliable.

-Multifilament threads can generate more friction and drag when passing through tissues a multi-filament.
-In addition, the spaces between the filaments can soak up fluid and in theory host bacteria.
+Multifilament threads can generate more friction and drag when passing through tissues compared to monofilament.
+In addition, the spaces between the filaments can soak up fluid and host bacteria.

-Catgut is superseded: Many countries banned gut sutures after the BSE (bovine spongiform encephalopathy) scare and today, they have been superseded by synthetic materials of both nonadsorbing and fully adsorbing types.
-Today, most oral surgery procedures are completed with a synthetic suture material in either monofilament or multi-filament with the characteristics attributable to the filament type chosen – better healing and less bacterial harbouring against packaging memory, more knot throes and sharpness/stiffness.
+Natural gut sutures have been superseded by synthetic materials of both nonadsorbing and fully adsorbing types.
+Today, most oral surgery procedures are completed with a synthetic suture material in either monofilament or multifilament, with the characteristics attributable to the filament type chosen – better healing and less bacterial harbouring against packaging memory, more knot throes and sharpness/stiffness.

 Polytetrafluoroethylene or PTFE for short is an un-coated monofilament suture recognised as the most ideal for bone graft and dental implant procedures.